verdverm/httopd/README.md

 - stats should be kept in something like an R data frame -- so that aggregates can be calculated more easily -- can rely on an external library for stats calculations
+- there may be some errors now resulting from multiple log files -- multiple watchers are firing linedata to the stats over channels -- if they arrive in a 'bad' order (reverse alternations over a minute boundary) -- we will switch bins, but the next arrival (last minute) will end up in the current bin, not the last one -- should really determine the bin by the time stamp, and then index to it -- right now we are just adding to the current bin -- this will be an issue with backfilling, which once resolved, we can backfile file by file, and not worry about time

 Subdir Details
 ------------